Geodesic Calculus on Implicitly Defined Latent Manifolds: Projection as implicit representation of latent manifolds

-\paragraph{Projection as minimizer of a loss functional.} Let us suppose a density measure $\d z$ is given on the latent manifold $\lmanifold$ reflecting the sampling on the data manifold.
+In \cref{sec:RiemannianGeometry}, we defined the implicit function \(\ifunc(\lpt) = \lpt - \projection(\lpt)\) based on a projection $\projection$ from the latent space to the latent manifold.
+In~\cref{sec:geocalculus}, we considered a yet unspecified approximation $\ifunc_\sigma(\lpt)=\lpt-\projection_\sigma(\lpt)$.
+In this section, we will detail the concrete choice of $\ifunc_\sigma$ or rather of the approximate projection $\projection_\sigma$ as the minimizer of a suitable objective and discuss how to train its network representation. \paragraph{Projection as minimizer of a loss functional.} Let us suppose a density measure $\d z$ is given on the latent manifold $\lmanifold$ reflecting the sampling on the data manifold.
 In applications, this is typically the empirical measure of the data samples or rather of their images under encoder $\phi$.
 The projection as a neural network is learned based on this possibly noisy point cloud representing the latent manifold.
+A natural approach is to learn it via the variational approach proposed by \citet{AlBe14} in the context of denoising autoencoders: We define the projection $\projection _\sigma$ as the minimizer of the loss functional